jimhigson/oboe.js/writing/main/4_Design_and_Reflection.md

 throwing because the call which will later cause an error will no longer be on the stack at the time that the error occurs.
 Error-events will be used instead.

+With further development Oboe could be used for perpetual streaming but at the moment there are not the tools to write out JSON like this.

 Fallback support for less capable platforms
 -------------------------------------------